nicojoaquin/greelow-boiler/README.md

 ## Please, make sure you have:

 - SSH key for clonning GitHub repo
-- Access to the greelow repo
+- Access to Greelow/Git Hub permissions

 ## Usage